 Refresher Grants

 Don’t forget about existing employees.
 As someone approaches full vesting (year 3-4), a refresher grant keeps them incentivized.
-Typical refreshers are 25-50% of the original grant, on a new 4-year schedule.
+At early-stage startups, refreshers are commonly 25-50% of the original grant on a new 4-year schedule.
+At Series B and beyond, competitive refreshers can reach 50-100% of the original grant, particularly for top performers and retention-critical roles.

 Companies that don’t offer refreshers lose their best people right when those people are most valuable.